Skip to main content

 Who can apply

 Where it is necessary to establish the child’s permanent home address, parents or carers will be asked to write to us stating the number of days each week the child spends with them.
 We may also ask for evidence of which parent or carer was in receipt of child benefit when the application was made.
 If the parent or carer is not in receipt of child benefit, we will ask for proof of the child’s home address as held by the doctor’s surgery when the application was made.
-If the child’s home address cannot be verified, we may request more information.
+If the child’s home address cannot be verified, we may ask you for more information.

 Important things to think about before you apply